-When a SAR has been submitted to the FCAU, the accountant or any member of staff must not disclose that such a Report or the content of such Report to any person including the client.
+When an SAR has been submitted to the FCAU, the Realtor or any member of staff must not disclose that such a report or the content of such report to any person including the client.
 It is an offence to deliberately tell any person, including the client, that the business has filed a suspicious transaction report about the client's activities/transactions.